kongjun18/nvim-config/README.md

 6. When I install plugin, Vim goes stuck.

     dein.vim will block vim when installing plugins.
 Type `ps as | grep git`, you will see many processes of Git.
 This proves dein.vim run perfectly.
 Please wait patiently.

+5. I can't start vim after installation.

+ Don't panic, open task manager, you can see many Git processes, which indicates Vim is installing plugins.
+If the networking is working correctly, you just need to wait 3 minutes.

 # Thanks

 Thanks to every plugin author, they are true vimmers.